albush/blog/content/blog/helloworld.md

 Template: blog/article
 Slug: Hello World
 Author: Alan Bush
-Summary: Here's to hoping that this static blog trend isn't a quick fad!

 ### The part where I welcome you to version X.Y of my blog.